stompie222/Marco-Mulder/README.md

 # Marco-Mulder
 # 💫 About Me:
-As a BSc IT graduate, I am driven by my passion for technology and problem- solving.
+As an IT graduate, I am driven by my passion for technology and problem- solving.
 With a solid foundation in programming, data structures, algorithms and databases.
 Proficient in ASP.NET, C# (.NET CORE Framework), Java, Python, C/C++, HTML5, CSS and JavaScript.
 I have honed my skills through hands-on projects and coursework.
 My dedication to staying updated with